-- Remove all eye makeup a minimum of 24 hours before surgery.
-Please ensure your face and eyes are complimentary from all makeup on the day of surgery.
+- Remove all eye makeup a minimum of 24 hours before your surgery.
+Please ensure your face and eyes are completely free from all makeup on the day of your surgery.

-- Wear comfortable clothing and avoid anything that may generate lint such as wool.
+- Be sure to wear comfortable clothing but avoid anything that may generate lint such as wool.

-- Arrange transport, you certainly will not be able to drive yourself home and you may find public transport to be tiring.
+- Arrange suitable transportation.
+You certainly will not be able to drive yourself home and you may find public transport to be tiring.

 - If you are travelling far, you may find it more convenient to arrange local accommodation.
 We are happy to help you arrange this.

 - Avoid alcohol 24 hours before and 48 hours after your surgery as this tends to dehydrate your eyes.
-For more information you can read this useful guide.
+For more information on this, read this useful guide.

-- Please do not bring young children or infants or pet iguana with you to the clinic.
+- Please do not bring young children or infants or pet iguanas with you to the clinic.

-- Just before your procedure, we will ask you to sign your informed consent form and to pay the balance of your treatment fee.
+- Just before your procedure, we will ask you to sign your informed consent form and pay the balance of your treatment fee.

 - Bring your diary if you would like to make your aftercare appointments while you are at the clinic.